sabaton-rs/sabaton-mw/src/doc/doc.md

 .expect("Node creation error")
 ```

-Similarly if you want to change the value of "num_workers" to 2, then you should be using the method called `with_num_workers()` while creating your node as shown below:
+Similarly if you want to change the value of "num_workers" to 2(default is 1), then you should be using the method called `with_num_workers()` while creating your node as shown below:

 ```rust
 let node =